-When you enrol on your programme you are required to confirm acceptance of the Student Enrolment Declaration, in doing so you are agreeing to comply with all the regulations, rules and policies and procedures of the University.
+When you enrol on your programme you are required to confirm acceptance of the Student Enrolment Declaration, in doing so you are agreeing to comply with all the regulations, rules and policies and procedures of the University which can be accessed from the University Website.
 It is important that you are aware of these and where to find the relevant documents.
 Key aspects of these rules and regulations include;

-- The University's expectations for student engagement and attendance, academic progress, as set out in the Student Academic Engagement Policy, the Student Charter and your programme handbook.
+The University's expectations for student engagement and attendance, academic progress, as set out in the Student Academic Engagement Policy, the Student Charter

+- and your programme handbook.
 Failure to meet these expectations may mean that you are not permitted to progress with your course. - The University's rules for academic integrity, including plagiarism.
-Breach of these rules may result in a disciplinary process and the imposition of academic penalties and/or expulsion. - The University's rules for payment of fees as set out in the Tuition Fee Regulations.
-If you do not pay money that you owe to the University, the University may withdraw its services and/or your right to use its facilities, the University will consider all the circumstances of your case. - The Suitability for Practice Procedure which applies to students on professionally regulated courses which are regulated / accredited by a professional body.
-A failure to observe these requirements may call into question your fitness to practice and the implementation of actions to address this or in serious cases, termination of studies. - The Fitness to Study Policy which is in place to provide a framework for intervention when a student's behaviour is giving cause for concern and there are ongoing health problems which are preventing the student from engaging in teaching and / or are affecting the learning of others.
+Breach of these rules may result in a disciplinary process and the imposition of academic penalties and/or expulsion.
+See above for more details. - The University's rules for payment of fees as set out in the Tuition Fee Regulations.
+If you do not pay money that you owe to the University, the University may withdraw its services and/or your right to use its facilities, the University will consider all the circumstances of your case. - If you are studying on a professional programme, you have a responsibility to ensure that you meet the professional behaviours required of that programme.
+The Suitability for Practice Procedure is in place to handle any concerns about your ability to meet the professional standards and to ensure the safety of you and other students, members of the public and to maintain public confidence in the profession.
+Contact us at studentconduct@wrexham.ac.uk - The University has a Fitness to Study Policy that may be used if your wellbeing and/or related behaviour raises concerns about your capacity to study well.
+This is a supportive process used to craft formal structured support to enable you to continue your studies and to ensure you are aware of various options, should you be unable to continue at the time.
+Contact us at studentconduct@wrexham.ac.uk